npm package discovery and stats viewer.

 Scroll Progress Web Component

 A high-performance, customizable Web Component that tracks scroll progress relative to configurable playhead anchors on the element and viewport.
-It exposes a smooth, GPU-accelerated CSS variable (--scroll-progress) for scroll-based animations without relying on scroll event listeners.
+It exposes smooth, GPU-accelerated CSS variables (--scroll-progress and --scroll-progress-velocity) for scroll-based animations without relying on scroll event listeners.

 Live Demo